 Why is asking for forgiveness difficult?

 It is humbling to admit you are wrong and to ask for forgiveness.
 But it’s a key action to defeating your pride.
 We may admit we are wrong, but often say, “If I was wrong, I’m sorry.”
-We often deploy what might be called the “If Maneuver” – using that tiny word if to give myself an out, to avoid admitting my responsibility.
+We often deploy what might be called the “If Maneuver” - using that tiny word if to give ourselves an out, to avoid admitting our responsibility.

 What a pitifully selfish attitude.
 It will never bring unity to a relationship where love should abound.
 That man was missing a blessing.
 He went away quite sure he was a very clever fellow.
 He did not realize that he was hurting not only his wife, but also himself and his children.
 Just think of what he was modeling for his boys.